 - Connect several gates together for long, adjustable mobile barriers.

-- When used with the 360° hinge, assembled panels will “accordion” or fold flat for convenient storage.
+- When used with the 360° Hinge, assembled panels will “accordion” or fold flat for convenient storage or transport.

 - Lightweight.
 Half the weight of comparable steel bar gates/panels.